scriptPilot/app-framework/DOCUMENTATION.md

 statusbarBackgroundColor: '#3f51b5'   // Color hex code
 ```

-You can modify the application status bar in Vue hook `created` or later:
+You can modify the application status bar style in Vue hook `created` or later:

 ```
 created: function () {